sergiosja/AdventOfCode/2020/Day 4/README.md

 For part two, I wrote the worst code I ever have, so many nested for-loops.
 I basically hard-coded the whole problem.
 The worst part?
 When I ran the code, I got the wrong answer.

 Therefore I have decided to learn as little regEx as possible, go back and solve both with regEx.

+Change in plans!
+Apparently Perl is an excellent choice for this sort of task, because regEx is literally built into the language.
+Therefore, I have decided I will solve this task in Perl.
+First, I must learn Perl.